edrys-labs/documentation/README.md

 - Once opened, the station will appear as a dedicated room within the class.

-- Students can interact with the station by clicking on the room, or they can start workng on the remote lab (e.g. writing and uploading code to a connected Arduino board).
+- Students can interact with the station by clicking on the room, or they can start working on the remote lab (e.g. writing and uploading code to a connected Arduino board).

 - When the station URL is closed, the corresponding room will automatically disappear from the class.

 </section>

      {{1}}
 <section>